Updated

 Three honest weaknesses, separate from the legal context above.
 First, sleep-stage accuracy remains a small but measurable step behind Oura - fine for casual use, less so for research-grade requirements.
 Second, the app's information density is a learning curve and reduces the chance a first-time wearable buyer sticks with it long enough to derive the trend value the ring is built for.
 Third, the premium finishes (Bionic Gold, Space Silver) attract the same £100 – £200 cosmetic markup as Oura's higher tiers - the no-subscription advantage narrows considerably at the top of the finish ladder.

 Two clear alternatives sit either side of the Ring Air.
-The Oura Ring 4 remains the category benchmark for accuracy and app polish, at a real first-year cost of around £409 once the membership is included — buy it if the subscription is acceptable and you want the most refined experience.
-The [RingConn Gen 2](/review/ringconn-gen-2-review/) is the value-led no-subscription alternative below the Ring Air, with broadly comparable core metrics, lower battery longevity, and a meaningfully cheaper entry price; review coming soon.
+The Oura Ring 4 remains the category benchmark for accuracy and app polish, at a real first-year cost of around £409 once the membership is included - buy it if the subscription is acceptable and you want the most refined experience.
+The RingConn Gen 2 is the value-led no-subscription alternative below the Ring Air, with broadly comparable core metrics, lower battery longevity, and a meaningfully cheaper entry price.
+If you want an even cheaper subscription-free pick with a heart-health focus, the Amazfit Helio Ring sits below the Gen 2 on price and is the budget end of the no-subscription tier.

 Buy the Ultrahuman Ring Air if: you want a full-featured smart ring without a recurring subscription, you care about sleep-tracking comfort and the lighter ring matters to you, and you are comfortable with the unresolved Oura patent litigation as a buying caveat.
 The £299 entry price plus zero ongoing cost makes it the strongest no-subscription pick in the 2026 flagship tier.